Education & Childcare

 Tools & Resources

 Business Formation: LegalZoom - Form your LLC.
-Liability protection is essential.
+Entity protection matters when you are responsible for other people's children.

-Payments: Square - Accept card payments, send invoices.
+Payments: Square - Take registration fees and one-off payments and send invoices.
 Free reader, no monthly fees.

 Some links are affiliate links.
 We may earn a commission at no extra cost to you.